metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1_manifest.md

 Optional:

+- `csi` (Map of String) Defines CSI-specific settings that allows a secret from an external CSI secret store to be injected in the pod via a volume mount.
+For details, see https://secrets-store-csi-driver.sigs.k8s.io/
 - `optional` (Boolean) Indicates if the secret may or may not exist at the time the Kiali pod starts.
 This will default to 'false' if not specified.
+This is ignored if 'csi' is specified - CSI secrets must exist when specified.

 <a id="nestedatt--spec--deployment--host_aliases"></a>